Phalaenopsis subparishii: Distribution

 It occurs in the Chinese provinces Fujian, Guangdong, Guizhou, Hubei, Hunan, Sichuan, and Zhejiang at altitudes of 300–1100 m.

 Description

 The 1 to 1.5 cm long stems bear 1–10 cm long and 2.4-3.3 cm wide, alternate leaves.
 Inflorescences are between 9 and 10 cm in length and bear flowers with yellowish green, spotted petals and sepals.
 The spotting is pale brown on the adaxial surface.
 The midlobe bears lavender spotting.
 The horn-shaped spur ranges from 0.9 to 1.1 cm in length.
 The plants have four pollinia in two pairs.
 The species is closely related to Phalaenopsis tsii, which is however smaller than Phalaenopsis subparishii and it has a larger, white labellum in addition to a longer spur and column.

 Etymology

-The specific epithet subparishii expresses an affitity to Phalaenopsis hygrochila (syn.
+The specific epithet subparishii expresses an affinity to Phalaenopsis hygrochila (syn.
 Hygrochilus parishii).
 It does not express an affinity to Phalaenopsis parishii.